Gurparkash-Singh/Taqdeer-Alitura/README.md

 - Disable access to the entire website without loging in
 - Move all instances to Production Credentials (twilio, tap and aramex)

-# For Image Upload
-- Upload images and use them for product images
-- Make sure that uploads are streamed so large files can be uploaded
-- Make sure images can be previewed
-- Make sure multiple images can be uploaded at once
-- Make sure images are trimmed using thumbor and then saved
-- Images should be names as: productname_imageindex.ext and saved to db

 # For Critical Error Route
 - A post request should be able to be made to the route with an error message
 - The route should be used to send critical front end error messages